 5 things to take care of the GDPR and communicating to your clients

-Come May 25 2018, General Data Protection Regulation (GDPR) is going to hit the multiple markets and sectors irrespective of the fact that from where you carry out your business.
-If your work is involved in any way with the individual/personal data, your business needs to follow the GDPR.
+Come May 25 2018, General Data Protection Regulation (GDPR) is going to hit multiple markets and sectors irrespective of the fact from where you carry out your business.
+If your work involves any individual/personal data, your business needs to follow the GDPR.

 Understanding the personal data that your clients share with you and highlighting it would make your life easy.
-For example, you are receiving the credit card information, SSN, etc from your clients, highlight that information as GDPR would also help you to understand that this is the critical information.
+For example, if you are receiving credit card information, SSN, etc. from your clients, highlighting that information would also help you to understand that this is critical information.

-Psychologically, this would also help you begin the process of working towards following the GDPR guidelines.
-This is associated also with a famous saying “Well begun is the half the work done”.
+Psychologically, this would help you adhere to the GDPR guidelines when you begin the working process.
+This is also associated with a famous saying “Well begun is half done”.

-GDPR framework is important as this would help your practice to share it with your clients that follow a set of protocols inside your practice that helps prevent the breach of their personal data.
-Framework should include the impact and risk analysis of the data being shared by the clients.
+The GDPR framework is crucial because it will enable your firm to inform clients about the internal procedures you use to protect their personal data.
+The Framework should include the impact and risk analysis of the data being shared by the clients.

-Framework would also allow you create the flow chart of the movement of the personal data of the clients.
-While carrying out the risk analysis try to find the loopholes in the system from where the data could be leaked.
-Mark it as red and figure out the solution for turning the reds in to greens which would mitigate the risk of data leakage.
+It would also allow you to create a flow chart of the movement of personal data of the clients.
+When performing the risk analysis, look for any security flaws that could allow the data to leak.
+Mark it as red and figure out the solution for turning the reds into greens which would mitigate the risk of data leakage.

 3. Appointment of DPO

-Although, appointment of DPO is mandatory, accountancy practices should encourage their DPO to have full understanding of the GDPR and know the security concerns relating to your business.
-DPO shall also be the point of contact for your clients to know the security structure of your practice.
-DPO should report to the senior management so that your practice strategies moving ahead are in line with data security, DPO should report to senior management.
+Although the appointment of a DPO is mandatory, accountancy practices should encourage their DPO to have a full understanding of GDPR and know the security concerns relating to your business.
+DPO will also serve as a point of contact for clients who want to learn about the security measures in place at your office.
+In order to ensure that your practice strategies moving ahead are in line with data security, DPO should report to senior management.

-It shall be the responsibility of the DPO to highlight all the security concerns and the risk mitigation strategies and policies that has been adopted by your practice.
-This would instil the trust in your clients and potential clients impacting the brand value of your practice.
+It shall be the responsibility of the DPO to highlight all the security concerns and the risk mitigation strategies and policies that have been adopted by your practice.
+This would instil trust in your clients and potential clients impacting the brand value of your practice.

-Regular trainings are healthy for a company.
-This also goes well with keeping your employees well versed with the basics of GDPR.
-Your employees are your deep assets and therefore they are the one who hold the personal data of your clients.
-Providing and creating the framework is one part of this data security game but keeping your employees up to date the significance of this critical regulation would also ease your worries of data security.
+Regular training is healthy for a company.
+This also goes well with keeping your employees well-versed with the basics of GDPR.
+Your employees are your assets and therefore they are the ones who handle the personal data of your clients.
+Providing and creating the framework is one part of this data security game but keeping your employees up to date about this critical regulation would ease your worries about data security.

-Having said that, you should first carry out the due diligence on the GDPR framework of your vendor.
-It is of high importance that you take a view of their process of handing the personal data and their data flow map as they would be the one who shall be processing the personal data on your behalf.
+Hence, you should first carry out due diligence on the GDPR framework of your vendor.
+It is of high importance that you take a view of their process of handling the personal data and their data flow map as they would be the ones who will handle the personal data processing on your behalf.

-We are fully committed to protecting our clients’ data and it stands as a testament towards our zero tolerance for data security, we can safely say that since ever we have started serving our accountancy firms client and other international clients, never ever, a single instance of our clients’ data compromise/leakage has been registered.
+We are fully committed to protecting client’s data and it stands as a testament to our zero tolerance for data security, we can safely say that since ever we have started serving our accountancy firms clients and other international clients, never ever, a single instance of client’s data compromise/leakage has been registered.